OSU-MARS/LasZip.Net/README.md

 Internally, LasZip.Net is more rigorous in following the convention of one type per file.
 Additionally,

-- The LASzip build defines `LASZIPDLL_EXPORTS`.
-Only C++ code which is meaningful under this definition is ported, resulting in the omission of a few methods present in the LASzip source but, if called against LASzip.dll, mostly just return `false` to indicate they don't do anything.
-- `LASzipper`, `LASunzipper`, and the big and little endian implementations of `ByteStreamInIstream` and `ByteStreamOutOstream` have not been ported. `ByteStreamOutNil`, `ByteStreamInOut`, and its derived types have also not been ported as they're not used within LASzip.dll.
+- Rather than LASzip's colletion of streams, `System.Buffers.Binary.BinaryPrimitives` is used to handle serialization to and from .las and .laz files' little endian format to the processor's endianness (nearly always little).
+This also fixes a few holes where LASzip fails to convert to or from little endian.
 - Error handling code in `catch` blocks is not ported as, in C#, there's no reason to mask the underlying exception.
 This also means
   LasZip.Net delegates handling of corrupted chunks of points to its caller rather than skipping to the next chunk as LASzip does.
+- The LASzip build defines `LASZIPDLL_EXPORTS`.
+Only C++ code which is meaningful under this definition is ported, resulting in the omission of a few methods present in the LASzip source but, if called against LASzip.dll, mostly just return `false` to indicate they don't do anything.

+### Known Issues

+- Rather than use exceptions, LASzip APIs rely on constant caller error checking.
+Since this is unnatural in C#, where exceptions are expected to be used to offload callers from error checking, LasZip.Net typically throws where an error would be recorded by LASzip.
+This is a reasonable, but formally, breaking change.
+Additionally, a broad range of APIs haven't yet been cleaned and either still return codes for their callers to check, instead of making an informative local throw, or always return success rather than having a `void` signature.
+- LASzip logs warnings to either internal strings or stderr and also contains some verbose logging.
+These systems have not yet been converted to standard .NET tracing.
+- The LASzip C++ sources have a certain tendency to silently ignore user input.
+As this is rarely desirable behavior, code changes in
+  LasZip.Net favor throwing in such situations.
+As a result, LasZip.Net may detect data slicing or bugs in its callers where LASzip does not.
+- The LASzip C++ sources omit many checks for null and therefore have many potential failure points.
+These are automatically flagged as nullability issues in C# and are slowly being addressed, either by fixing them or by updating code style in cases where Visual Studio
+  2022 (17.7.6 and newer) incorrectly reports a nullability issue.
+- The LASzip C++ sources sometimes use double precision floating point numbers as intermediate representations when serializing and deserializing integers (8—64 bit, both signed and unsigned) and may therefore be lossy due to numerical rounding on paths where error free integer propagation would reasonably be expected.
+This has not yet been addressed in the C# sources.
+- The LASzip C++ sources often use signed and unsigned integers, particularly 32 bit ones, interchangeably.
+In C# this leads to frequent explicit casts to convert between types, moreso because C# APIs often support only signed integers as indices into arrays or similar data structures.
+This confusion of signatures has not yet been rationalized and is sometimes exposed to callers in public C# APIs.
+- The LASzip C++ sources not uncommonly contain duplicate instances of the same code or near duplicates which appear intended to produce identical output.
+Some of these have been rationalized in C#, in a few cases creating small but―strictly―breaking changes, and many haven't yet been rationalized.

 ### Evolution from earlier versions
 This repo is forked from [@shintadono's initial implementation of laszip.net](https://github.com/shintadono/laszip.net), which was last